-FORM 10- Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15( i) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2015 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(1934 d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 00-51470 AtriCure, (Exact name of Registrant as speci inc. incorporation or organization) 6217 Centre Park Di West Chester, OH 45 (Address of principal executiv 069 (513) 755-4100 (Registrant's telephone number, inclu ling area code) (Former name, former address and former fiscal ye r, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be not the preceding 12 months (or for such shorter period that the registrant was require irements for the past 90 days: YES $\boxtimes$ NO $\square$ 14 Indicate by check mark whether the registrant has submitted electronically and poirred to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of that the registrant was required to submit and post such files).
-YES ⊠ NO □ See Indicate by check mark whether the registrant is a large accelerated filer, an accelerated the definitions of "large accelerated filer, accelerated filer and smaller reporting compared to the definitions of the contract of Larg ge Accelerated Filer Accelerated Filer X Non -Accelerated Filer Smaller reporting company
+FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the quarterly period ended March or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 10 Commission File Number 000-51 470 AtriCure, Inc. (Exact name of Registrant as specified in • Delaware (State or other jurisdiction of incorporation) 34-1940305 (IRS Employer Identification No.) 7555 Innovation Way Mason, OH 45040 (Address of principal executive offices) (513) 755-4100 (Registrant's telephone number, including area (Former name, former address and former fiscal year, if char Exchang dicate by check mark whether the registrant (1) has filed all reports required to ge Act of 1934 during the preceding 12 months (or for such shorter period that been subject to such filing requirements for the past 90 days: YES \boxtimes NO \square Interactiv dicate by check mark whether the registrant has submitted electronically and posted pursuant to Rule 405 of Reg g 12 months (or for such shorter period that the registrant was required to sub ulation S-T (§232.405 of this chapter) during the dicate by check mark whether the registrant is a large accelerated filer, an accelerated geompany.
+See the definitions of "large accelerated filer, accelerated filer and the Act.
+Large Ac ccelerated Filer Accelerated Filer ⊠ Non-Acc celerated Filer Smaller reporting company \Box Inc dicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES \square NO \boxtimes Inc dicate the number of shares outstanding of each of the issuer's classes of com- mon stock, as of the latest practicable date.
+Class Outstanding at April 27, 2016 Common Stock, \$.001 par value 33,094,148